Distilling Step-by-Step! Outperforming Larger Language Models with Less Training Data and Smaller Model Sizes: Limitations

 \section{Limitations}

 There are a number of limitations with our approach.
 First, we require users to produce a few example demonstrations ($\sim 10$-shot for all tasks) in order to use the few-shot CoT~\citep{wei2022chain} prompting mechanism.
 This limitation can be improved by using recent advances that suggest that rationales can be elicited without any user-annotated demonstrations~\citep{kojima2022large}.
-Second, while we observe success using LLM rationales, there is evidence that LLMs exhibit limited reasoning capability on more complex reasoning and planning tasks~\citep{valmeekam2022large}.
+Second, training task-specific models with rationales incur slight training-time computation overhead.
+However, at test time, our multi-task design naturally avoids the computation overhead since it allows one to only predict labels without generating the rationales.
+Finally, while we observe success using LLM rationales, there is evidence that LLMs exhibit limited reasoning capability on more complex reasoning and planning tasks~\citep{valmeekam2022large}.
 Future work should characterize how rationale quality affects \Method.